pruthvi247/learningAndThinking/js-learnings/joshcomeau-css-course/02-RenderingLogic.md

 ```
 The two side cards have a `z-index` of 1, so they slip behind the header.
 But the primary card matches the header's `z-index` of 2.
 And since the primary card comes later in the DOM order, it shows up on top.

-In order to fix this, we need to **create an isolated stacking context**.
+#ImportantPoint In order to fix this, we need to **create an isolated stacking context**.
 If we can bundle those 3 cards into their own context, we can guarantee that they all slip behind the header.

 One way to do this is to give the `.pricing` wrapper a `position` and `z-index`:
 ```css